DoriCzele/dogomugs/testing.md

 * Due to the pagination implemented, 6 product items are displayed per page across all devices.
 Pages are numbered and the active page number displayed on the bottom of the page.
 Pages are navigated via the left and right arrows on the bottom of the page.
 * When clicking on any categories from the Products dropdown it filters to the chosen products only, displaying those on the page.
 * The search bar is only displayed on the Products page.
 Search button displayed and functioning as expected.
 If product search doesn't return a result "No products were found that match your search query." message shows.
-* When product category is selected, only products that are filtered to the category are shown on the page.
+* When product category is selected from navbar, only products that are filtered to the category are shown on the page.

 ## Product Details page